micahwoods/atcweb3/content/post/coring-maybe-real-benefit-is-something-else/index.md

 * increased mowing height
 * reduced plant growth regular rates

 Any of those maintenance practices on their own can lead to more growth.[^1] All of them together can really give a growth boost to the grass.
+Plus there's that boost of mineralization that happens when the soil gets disturbed.

 [^1]: Perhaps reduced mowing frequency would lead to more *belowground* growth.
 Reduced mowing frequency in the short term may lead to less aboveground growth.